• Skip to primary navigation

 • 140g caster sugar

-Cream together the butter (or margarine) and caster sugar.
+Cream together the butter and caster sugar.

 Beat the eggs and add to the butter/sugar mixture a little at a time.